-‘I grew up with farming folk who told extraordinary tales to whoever would listen while leaving no paper record of their lives.
+‘I grew up with farming folk who told extraordinary tales while leaving no paper record of their lives.
 By sharing my own memories of where I was raised, and how I live now, I hope to help people of all backgrounds find simple ways to set down their stories.’
 National Writing Day interview for residency at Virginia Woolf’s Monk’s House National Trust (June 2019)

 Tanya Shadrick spent her first two decades on the outskirts of a small market town near the North Devon and Cornwall border.
 An only child, her love of place and nature formed during solitary summer hours spent exploring the nearby coast between Bude and the jagged black cliffs at Crackington Haven.